SAM polling recommendations

 With this data, the Orion Platform establishes two polling rate thresholds:

 - A maximum polling limit level.

-Due to how the Orion Platform calibrates polling on-the-fly, you don't need to compensate for performance issues by manually setting polling rates higher than required to ensure that data is polled frequently.
-The Orion Platform handles adjustments automatically to ensure that all polling jobs are completed.
-If the polling rate exceeds what the server can handle, the polling intervals are increased to handle the higher load.
+Due to how the Orion Platform calibrates polling dynamically, you don't need to compensate for performance issues by manually setting polling rates higher than required to ensure that data is polled frequently.
+The Orion Platform adjusts rates automatically to ensure that all polling jobs are completed.
+If the polling rate exceeds what the server can handle, polling intervals are increased to handle the higher load.

 Altering the polling rate or the number of components polled by a polling engine is the primary way to reduce the polling load on the server.
 Although the Orion Platform may compensate for a heavily populated installation by increasing the polling interval on the back end, SolarWinds recommends staying under the polling limit to avoid compounding issues with your installation.

 Monitoring an excessive number of components on a single polling engine can negatively impact your SAM environment.
 Review the SAM Scalability Engine Guidelines and stay within recommended limits.
 If using node-based licensing in SAM 6.9.1 or later, you can add an Additional Polling Engine (APE) at no extra licensing cost.
 See the SAM Licensing model for details.